neutrinojs/neutrino/packages/jest/README.md

 ## Watching for changes

-`neutrino-preset-jest` can watch for changes on your source directory and subsequently re-run tests.
+`@neutrinojs/jest` can watch for changes on your source directory and subsequently re-run tests.
 Simply use the `--watch` flag with your `neutrino test` command.

 ## Coverage reporting